Impact of disorder and phonons on the Hubbard bands of Mott insulators in strong electric fields: Introduction

-An additional step towards a comprehensive description of the IMT in real materials consists in the inclusion of disorder, the theoretical framework of which has been provided in~\cite{zu.we.90,goni.92}.
 However, even within the DMFT the study of correlated {\em disordered} systems is as yet quite challenging.
 The reason lies in the large number of inequivalent configurations to be dealt with, which, in turn, increases the complexity of the problem at hand.
 In the context of noninteracting systems the DMFT historically originates from the so-called coherent potential approximation (CPA)~\cite{sove.67,ve.ki.68,el.kr.74} which was originally introduced to describe a coherent medium embedded in an effective environment to be self-consistently determined by requiring the averaged onsite scattering to vanish.
 Indeed, by means of the functional integral formulation, it has been shown that the CPA is a special case of DMFT for disordered systems~\cite{jani.89,ja.vo.92}, thus allowing the combination of the two approaches to treat both electronic correlation and disorder on the same footing.
 Recent works~\cite{do.te.22,ya.we.23u} have focused on the application of a combined $\text{DMFT}$ {\em plus} $\text{CPA}$ scheme to transport problems within correlated systems subject to a quench of the electron-electron interaction in a time-resolved fashion.